-The first thing we must understand is that engines in nitro RC helicopters have different operating requirements than in RC planes or even cars and boats for that matter.
+The first thing we should understand is that the nitro engine in a heli, has different operating requirements than nitro engines in RC planes, cars & boats.

 You will notice the end result of both these points is to ensure the engine stays running.